 The University of Patras is responsible for issuing the European Health Insurance Card (EHIC – Greek acronym: EKAA) for the above categories of students, in case they travel to European Union countries, as well as for the coverage of any expenses that may arise, in accordance with the applicable terms and conditions.
 In order to obtain the European Health Insurance Card interested students should submit to the Department of Welfare and Events, prior to departure, the following supporting documents:

 - Application for the European Health Insurance Card (pdf file in greek)

 - Certificate of Studies (the student’s ID is required)

-- For students traveling within the frame of Erasmus+ programme (SMS or SMP): Certificate of participation issued by the Department of International Affairs of the University of Patras
+- For students traveling within the frame of Erasmus+ program (SMS or SMP): Certificate of participation issued by the Department of International Affairs of the University of Patras

 - Photocopy of ID (or Passport)